Election commission chief, two commissioners attended ‘informal interaction’ with PMO, says report

 The Election Commission is a constitutional body that functions independently from the executive branch and the three commissioners maintain a distance from the government.
 The wide berth is maintained by the poll panel to avoid any external pressure.

-The Supreme Court in its 1995 order in the TN Seshan vs Union of India case had also stressed on the need for the Election Commission to remain independent.
+The Supreme Court, in its 1995 order in the TN Seshan vs Union of India case, had also stressed on the need for the Election Commission to remain independent.

 The electoral panel’s discussions with the government related to polling is commonly restricted to the law ministry, and to the home ministry for security arrangements during voting days.
 According to protocol, if needed, the government officers schedule meetings with the three commissioners, but the latter do not attend meetings or discussions with the administration’s officials, The Indian Express reported.

-After receiving the note, Chandra had voiced his displeasure to the law ministry and also refused to attend the meeting.
+On receiving the note, Chandra had voiced his displeasure to the law ministry and also refused to attend the meeting.

 Apparently, Chandra, Kumar and Pandey did not attend the meeting as requested by the Prime Minister’s Office.
 However, as other officers of the poll panel attended the video call with Modi’s principal secretary, the chief election commissioner and the two election commissioners joined Mishra for an “informal interaction” after the meeting, reported The Indian Express.